jtechprojects/cybersecurity-homelab/README.md

 * Connectivity testing
 * Metasploit testing
 * Controlled exploitation of Metasploitable 2
-* Generating activity for firewall and SIEM analysis
+* Generating activity for firewall and security monitoring analysis

 ## Network Infrastructure

 The homelab uses a dedicated 8-port Ethernet switch to provide wired network connectivity between the physical systems.

-The switch connects the lab systems to the Dell OptiPlex 3040 running pfSense, which acts as the firewall and router for the lab network.
+The Dell OptiPlex 3040 running pfSense serves as the **firewall, router, and default gateway** for the lab environment.
+All physical systems and virtual machines use pfSense as their gateway, allowing network traffic to be routed and controlled through the firewall.

 The physical network consists of:

-* **Dell OptiPlex 3040** — pfSense firewall and router
+* **Dell OptiPlex 3040** — pfSense firewall, router, and default gateway
 * **8-port Ethernet switch** — Provides wired connectivity between the lab systems
 * **Dell OptiPlex 3050** — Windows 11 management workstation
 * **Dell OptiPlex 9010** — Proxmox virtualization server
 * **Dell OptiPlex 3060** — Kali Linux security testing workstation

-The virtual machines hosted by Proxmox communicate through the Proxmox server's network connection, allowing them to interact with other systems on the lab network.
+The virtual machines hosted by Proxmox communicate through the Proxmox server's network connection and also use pfSense as their default gateway.

-This setup gives me a dedicated environment where I can configure firewall rules, route traffic, monitor network activity, perform security testing, and observe communication between physical and virtual systems.
+This setup gives me a dedicated environment where I can route and filter traffic, configure firewall rules, monitor network activity, perform security testing, and observe communication between physical and virtual systems.

 ## Virtual Machines